COMMON QUESTIONS

 (mouse over for answers)

-1. What's the output of a Discovery interview?
+1. What’s the output of a Discovery session?

 Just this: "Whatever you'd like the supplier to know before they try to develop new technology."
 Bottom line: You tell the supplier those "outcomes" or end results you'd most like to see.